 Covers the application of the core theoretical and methodological approaches of the economics of food consumption and policy, policy issues related to food consumption, the theoretical and conceptual issues relevant in food markets, and issues of particular interest to the consumer-end of the food supply chain.

 Entries on food, nutrition, diet, and health.
 Coverage spans types of food, nutritional information, vitamins, minerals, and areas including metabolism and genomics.
 Includes food safety and relevant organizations, and nutritional information.

 Covers individual foods and food items as well as the significant events, inventions, and social movements that have shaped the way Americans view, prepare, and consume food and drink.
 Entries range across historical periods and the trends that characterize them.

-To view extra content: On the landing page, click the tab "ALL CONTENTS" and then "End Matter."
+To view extra content (bibliographies, periodicals, and more resources): On the landing page, click the "ALL CONTENTS" tab and then select "End Matter."